Italy: COVID ‘Green Pass’ needed for museums, indoor dining

 At Pompeii, one of Italy’s most-visited tourist sites, officials teamed up with the city of Naples to offer coronavirus tests during the opening hours of the sprawling park featuring the ancient Roman city’s ruins.
 For now, the tests are being given on an experimental basis, free-of-charge.

-During a global emergency like the pandemic, “it’s the task of those who manage a culture site to reconcile as best as possible the needs of health and public safety with our mission to be an inclusive place,″ accessible to all, said the park’s director general, Gabriel Zuchtriege.
+During a global emergency like the pandemic, “it’s the task of those who manage a culture site to reconcile as best as possible the needs of health and public safety with our mission to be an inclusive place,″ accessible to all, said Pompeii’s director general, Gabriel Zuchtriege.

+Business owners quickly wove the change into their customer routines.
+Fabrizio De Falco, the owner of a cafe near St. Peter’s Basilica with both an outdoor terrace and indoor tables, also regarded it a necessary adjustment during the pandemic.

+“It is one more duty.
+It is an additional workload, but it is worth it if it will get us out from this situation,” said De Falco.

 The Green Pass rule applies to those 12 or older, since children under that age aren’t eligible to receive a COVID-19 vaccine in Italy.

-Initial public reaction to the measure has been somewhat limited, since much of leisure life in Italy during the warm months is spent outdoors.
-Many gyms, cinemas and theaters traditionally close in August since staff and clients opt for vacations during the month.
+Much of leisure life in Italy during warm months is spent outdoors.
+Gyms, cinemas and theaters frequently close in August since staff and clients opt for vacations during the month.
 With air-conditioning still a relatively new phenomenon for many businesses, dining outdoors at trattorias and cafes is a summertime tradition in much of the nation.

-Right-wing leader Matteo Salvini, whose League party is in the government, had voiced worry that any Green Pass requirements for long-distance travel would discourage domestic and international tourism.
+Right-wing leader Matteo Salvini, whose League party is part of Italy’s coalition government, had voiced worry that any Green Pass requirements for long-distance travel would discourage domestic and international tourism.
 The tourist industry accounts for 13% of Italy’s GDP.

 On Thursday evening, Premier Mario Draghi’s Cabinet approved a new rule making such certification obligatory starting on Sept.
 1 for those taking flights, high-speed or inter-regional trains or ships sailing between regions.
 An exception was made for ferries which frequently ply the narrow strait between Sicily and Calabria, a route taken by many commuters and students.